curvednebula/go-rust-perf-tests/README.md

 ## Rust optimizations

 I've received a suggestion to use mimalloc instead of default memory allocator.
-With mimalloc Rust gave much better results, which were approximately the same as Go on my Windows machine.
-But again, note that on MacOS Rust performed even better.
+With mimalloc Rust showed ~30% better execution time and minor RAM usage increase.

 ## Go optimizations